LEARNING

 Your learning experience

 Our block and blend programmes are designed so that you will typically study one module at a time (also known as a block).
 The block will usually last for 4 weeks (the structure may differ for some professional degree courses), and in that time, you will be supported to deep dive into concepts through learning and teaching which takes place on campus and online in our online learning environment, Brightspace.
-The amount of tutor structured learning in a block is the same as the amount of tutor structured learning on a non-block programme, but because it is focussed helps you to gain confidence and concentrate your learning in one area.
+The amount of tutor structured learning in a block is the same as the amount of tutor structured learning on a non-block programme, but because it is focused helps you to gain confidence and concentrate your learning in one area.

 Learning will be delivered through a blend of lectures, seminars and tutorials and you will also be provided with a range of media rich and interactive activities to enhance your understanding and enable you to test your learning.
 These activities might include work to be completed before a lecture, seminar or tutorial, or activities to be completed individually or collaboratively with fellow students.